On Existence of Truthful Fair Cake Cutting Mechanisms: Risk-Averse Truthful Envy-Free Mechanisms

 We focus on agent $1$ without loss of generality.
 Let $f_1$ be agent $1$'s true value density function.
-Consider an arbitrarily $f_1'$ that agent $1$ reports.
+Consider an arbitrary $f_1'$ that agent $1$ reports.
 Let $X_1$ and $X_1'$ be the sets of all points of discontinuity for $f_1$ and $f_1'$ respectively.

 Suppose $X_1\subseteq X_1'$.
 It is easy to see that agent $1$ will still get a value of $\frac1nv_1([0,1])$ by reporting $f_1'$.
-This is because any subdivision of an interval where agent $1$ has an uniform value gives only smaller intervals each of which agent $1$ has an uniform value on.
-This kind of misreportings is captured by 1 of Definition~\ref{def:rat}.
+This is because any subdivision of an interval where agent $1$ has a uniform value gives only smaller intervals each of which agent $1$ has a uniform value on.
+This kind of misreporting is captured by 2(a) of Definition~\ref{def:rat}.